Our current and recent projects on green stormwater infrastructure:

 approach to addressing urban flooding issues.
 However, the performance of green infrastructure is highly variable, depending on factors as diverse as antecedent soil moisture, soil type, and placement within the existing network.
 Our research aims to use a reliability analysis framework to quantify and evaluate green infrastructure within the context of the energy-water nexus and the broader urban environment.

 – R. William, J. Garg, and A.S.
 Stillwell.
 (2017).
 “A game theory analysis of green infrastructure stormwater management policies.”
-Water Resources Research, In press.
+Water Resources Research, Special Issue on “Socio-hydrology: Spatial and Temporal Dynamics of Coupled Human-Water Systems,” 53(9), 8003-8019.
 Featured in editor’s highlight.

 – R. William and A.S.
 Stillwell.
 (2017).
 “Use of Fragility Curves to Evaluate the Performance of Green Roofs.”
 Journal of Sustainable Water in the Built Environment, 3(4), 04017010.